bthallion/poker-range-converter/README.md

 ### Limitations
 - Does not handle percentage weights, as PokerCruncher for Android doesn't either.
 I tend to define partial combos using suits instead of percentage weights for this reason.
+- Assumes you've installed Flopzilla on a windows machine in the normal location, easy enough to change locally